Linear filtering with fractional noises: large time and small noise asymptotics: Proof of Theorem

 where we defined

 and the real valued function

-In view of estimates \eqref{apriori_est} and \eqref{Xzest}, the choice $k=1$ in \eqref{Xz} guarantees that $S(-t)$ and $D(-t)$ is integrable and, moreover, square integrable near the origin, and implies that $S(z)$ and $D(z)$ vanish as $z\to\infty$.
+Due to estimates \eqref{apriori_est} and \eqref{Xzest}, the choice $k=1$ in \eqref{Xz} guarantees that $S(-t)$ and $D(-t)$ are integrable and, moreover, square integrable near the origin, and implies that $S(z)$ and $D(z)$ vanish as $z\to\infty$.
 Hence by the Sokhotski-Plemelj theorem, applied to \eqref{decoupled}, these functions must satisfy the equations

 where we defined

 Consider now a pair of auxiliary integral equations